LCLPYT/MMOQuark/README.md

 - this project requires [FabricAPI](https://www.curseforge.com/minecraft/mc-mods/fabric-api), so download it as well, if you haven't already
 - this project requires [MMOContent](https://github.com/LCLPYT/MMOContent) (a modding library), download it as well
 - put MMOQuark, MMOContent and FabricAPI inside your `/mods` directory

+## World compatibility
+### Migrate 1.16 worlds to 1.18
+From 1.16 to 1.18, some blocks were replaced with other ones (e.g. marble -> calcite + variants).
+However, you will have to migrate your world manually, before you first load it.
+Since 1.18, this mod bundles [MCCT](https://github.com/LCLPYT/MCChunkTransform), a world NBT transformer mod.
+This mod automatically registers a transformer, that migrates all the blocks.
+To apply the transformation, follow the instructions provided on the [MCCT Page](https://github.com/LCLPYT/MCChunkTransform#readme).

 ## Dev Setup